jonasthewolf/gsn2x/README.md

  - Context (C), and
  - Strategy (S)

-Every element is defined by a letter and a number.
+Every element is defined by a prefix (as shown in the list above) and a number.
-The first line of the element is its text.
+Actually, the number can be an arbitrary identifier then.
-The `supportedBy` gives a list of the supporting arguments.
+The (optional) `supportedBy` gives a list of the supporting arguments.
-The `inContextOf` links justifications, context or assumptions.
+The (optional) `inContextOf` links justifications, context or assumptions.

     G1:
-     - "Goal"
+      text: This is a Goal
-     - supportedBy: [S1]
+      supportedBy: [S1]
+      inContextOf: [C1]

     S1:
-     - "Strategy"
+      text: This is a Strategy

+    C1:
+      text: This is a Context

 Please see example.gsn.yaml for an example of the used syntax.